 - olive oil spray or extra olive oil for brushing the baking sheet

 - Preheat oven to 350F.
-Spray a large baking sheet with olive oil spray or brush with olive oil.
+Spray a large baking sheet with nonstick spray or brush with olive oil.

 - Roughly chop the cooked shrimp into small pieces.

 - In a medium bowl, combine the chopped shrimp, room temperature cream cheese, chopped green onions, and lime juice.
 Mix well.
 Give it a taste and add salt and pepper if desired.

 - Fill each bell pepper half with about ½ - 1 tablespoon of the cream cheese mixture, pressing the filling down gently to fill the bell pepper.
 Place the mini bell peppers on the baking sheet.
 Sprinkle a pinch of shredded cheese on each mini pepper.
 Bake for 10 minutes at 350F.
 Remove from heat and let cool for 10 minutes before serving.

 - Spice things up!
 Use small jalapeño peppers, or add a pinch of cayenne pepper to the cream cheese mixture

 - If you don't have time to bring your cream cheese to room temperature, microwave it in a microwave-safe bowl for a few seconds to soften it and make it easier to stir

 - Start with raw shrimp, don't start with cooked shrimp!